-Ap April 29, 2017 ober 29, 2016 \$ Change % Change Accounts receivable, net \$ 630,353 \$ 477,609 \$ 152,744 32% Days sales outstanding 45 42 Inventory \$ 647,858 \$ 376,555 \$ 271,303 72% Days cost of sales in inventory 102 104
+Ju July 29, 2017 tober 29, 2016 \$ Change % Change Accounts receivable, net \$ 692,552 \$ 477,609 \$ 214,943 45% Days sales outstanding 42 42 Inventory \$ 519,695 \$ 376,555 \$ 143,140 38% Days cost of sales in inventory 80 104

 \ We use the average of the current quarter and prior quarter ending net accounts receivable and ending inventory balance in our calculation of days sales outstanding and days cost of sales in inventory, respectively.
+Cost of sales amounts used in the calculation of Days cost of sales in inventory as of July 29, 2017 include Acquisition accounting adjustments related to the sale of acquired inventory written up to fair value, amortization of developed technology intangible assets acquired and depreciation related to the write up of fixed assets to fair value.

-The increase in accounts receivable in dollars and days was primarily the result of the Acquisition.
+The increase in accounts receivable in dollars and days was primarily the result of the Acquisition and to a lesser extent higher product shipments in the third quarter of fiscal 2017 as compared to the fourth quarter of fiscal 2016.

-The increase in inventory in dollars was primarily the result of the Acquisition.
+The increase in inventory in dollars was primarily the result of the Acquisition and our efforts to balance manufacturing production, demand and inventory levels.
 Days cost of sales in inventory decreased primarily as a result of the Acquisition.

-Current liabilities increased to \$5.4 billion at April 29, 2017 from \$782.9 million at the end of fiscal 2016.
-The increase was primarily the result of \$4.3 billion of current debt as a result of the Acquisition and an increase in accrued liabilities due to increases in accrued variable compensation, accrued special charges and an increase in other accruals as a result of the Acquisition.
+Current liabilities increased to \$1.1 billion at July 29, 2017 from \$782.9 million at the end of fiscal 2016.
+The increase was primarily due to an increase in accrued liabilities as a result of the Acquisition, increases in accrued special charges, an increase in deferred income on shipments made to distributors as more fully described below and an increase in accounts payable resulting from higher production volumes and the Acquisition.

-As of April 29, 2017 and October 29, 2016, we had gross deferred revenue of \$527.7 million and \$432.3 million, respectively, and gross deferred cost of sales of \$149.9 million and \$80.8 million, respectively.
-Deferred income on shipments to distributors increased in the first six months of fiscal 2017, primarily as a result of higher demand for products sold into the channel.
-Sales to distributors are made under agreements that allow distributors to receive price-adjustment credits and to return qualifying products for credit, as determined by us, in order to reduce the amounts of slow-moving, discontinued or obsolete product from their inventory.
-Given the uncertainties associated with the levels of price-adjustment credits to be granted to distributors, the sales price to the distributors is not fixed or determinable until the distributors resell the products to their customers.
+As of July 29, 2017 and October 29, 2016, we had gross deferred revenue of \$586.1 million and \$432.3 million, respectively, and gross deferred cost of sales of \$136.4 million and \$80.8 million, respectively.
+Deferred income on shipments to distributors increased in the first nine months of fiscal 2017, primarily as a result of higher demand for products sold into the channel.
+Sales to certain distributors are made under agreements that allow distributors to receive price-adjustment credits and to return qualifying products for credit, as determined by us, in order to reduce the amounts of slow-moving, discontinued or obsolete product from their inventory.
+Given the uncertainties associated with the levels of price-adjustment credits to be granted to certain distributors, the sales price to the distributors is not fixed or determinable until the distributors resell the products to their customers.
 Therefore, we defer revenue recognition from sales to distributors until the distributors have sold the products to their customers.
 The amount of price-adjustments is dependent on future overall market conditions, and therefore the levels of these adjustments could fluctuate significantly from period to period.
 To the extent that we experience a significant increase in the amount of credits we issue to our distributors, there could be a material impact on the ultimate revenue and gross margin recognized relating to these transactions.